awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 or using MyISAM tables.
 In this case, use of Temporary table was detected.
 ```

-PITR relies on both backup snapshots and binlogs from MySQL or MariaDB to restore your DB instance to a particular time\.
+PITR relies on both backup snapshots and binary logs \(binlogs\) from MySQL or MariaDB to restore your DB instance to a particular time\.
 Temporary table information can be unreliable in binlogs and can cause a PITR failure\.
 If you use temporary tables in your MySQL or MariaDB DB instance, you can minimize the possibility of a PITR failure by performing more frequent backups\.
 A PITR failure is most probable in the time between a temporary table's creation and the next backup snapshot\.

 **Restoring a DB Instance That Includes In\-Memory Tables**

 You might encounter a problem when restoring a database that has in\-memory tables\.
 In\-memory tables are purged during a restart\.
 As a result, your in\-memory tables might be empty after a reboot\.
 We recommend that when you use in\-memory tables, you architect your solution to handle empty tables in the event of a restart\.
-If you are using in\-memory tables with replicated DB instances, you might need to recreate the Read Replicas after a restart if a Read Replica reboots and is unable to restore data from an empty in\-memory table\.
+If you're using in\-memory tables with replicated DB instances, you might need to recreate the Read Replicas after a restart\.
+This might be necessary if a Read Replica reboots and can't restore data from an empty in\-memory table\.

 For more information about backups and PITR, see [Working With Backups](USER_WorkingWithAutomatedBackups.md) and [Restoring a DB Instance to a Specified Time](USER_PIT.md)\.